How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Why sell a house by owner in Oregon?

-To get a firsthand perspective on selling homes in Oregon, we spoke with Jeff Knipe, a top real estate agent serving Portland, Beaverton, and the surrounding area, who sells homes more than 49% quicker than the average area agent.
+To get a firsthand perspective on selling homes in Oregon, we spoke with Jeff Knipe, a top real estate agent serving the Portland metro area who sells homes 49% quicker than the average agent in his market.

 As you can see, FSBO is a mixed bag.
 So, before we share our selling tips, let’s lay out some pros and cons to help you decide if this is the route for you.